 Anyways!
 Back to hummus.
 What I absolutely love about hummus is that it’s a plant-based food that’s safe for the vegans and vegetarians, but it’s far from boring!
 It packs such a punch and is so pleasing to eat.
 When made correctly it should be a thick and creamy consistency with enough hints of lemon and garlic to make you want to finish off the entire bowl in one sitting.

-For this post I have decided to feature an Israeli hummus served with traditional laffa bread.
-Laffa bread is a middle eastern leavened flat-bread that is a very popular street food in Israel.
+For this post I have decided to feature hummus served with traditional laffa bread, or taboon in some regions of the middle east.
+Laffa bread is a middle eastern leavened flat-bread that is a very popular street food in the eastern Mediterranean.
 The recipe is so simple you can memorize it.
 Laffa is prepared by frying the dough in a pan after it has been left to rise.
 The end result is a wonderful, blistered, chewy flat-bread that goes perfectly with fresh hummus.

 - Laffa Bread